Developing Evidence-based Knowledge to support the Conservation of Gharial in Nepal

 September 9 | 11 AM - 12 PM EST ---------- Zoom Meeting ID: 946 1079 6573 Passcode: 713354 ---------- Debby Ng is a disease ecologist and co-founder of the Himalayan Mutt Project (HMP), which was set up to reduce community and wildlife conflict with dogs.
 She will share how a search for red panda launched a community disease monitoring program in Nepal’s Himalaya.
 Chandrima Home is a recent Ph.D. graduate from the Ashoka Trust for Research in Ecology and the Environment (ATREE), the Manipal Academy of Higher Education, and a full time mom.
 She works on bridging the science and communication divide by being a more communicative scientist and currently is a Grants Adviser at the DBT Welcome Trust India Alliance.
 Thank you to everyone who joined us for WiNNsdays!

 We will be taking a break through July and August, with plans to resume in September.
 In the meantime, feel free to join the WiNN Global WhatsApp group (using this link) to stay in touch with your WiNN sisters!
 We will also be featuring news about member activities periodically - you can find those articles over on our "Recent News" page.
-If you have a submission that you'd like to share with WiNN, send us an email with the relevant information, or let us know via WhatsApp.
-Caroline and Margaret will share with us their experiences with community conservation in Kenya.
-The overall aim of their project is to empower the local community members to use the ecosystem wisely and ensure sustainability so that the environment thrives, and the community members can meet their livelihoods.
-After the presentation they look forward to hearing from other WiNN members to gain insights on how community work will proceed post COVID-19 since this requires gathering and face to face participation.
+If you have a submission that you'd like to share with WiNN, send us an email with the relevant information, or let us know via WhatsApp. |

 Here you'll find all events and information related to WiNNsday!
 Archives